LaJuan Ramsey

-LaJuan Ramsey (born March 19, 1984) is a former American football defensive tackle.
-He was drafted by the Philadelphia Eagles in the sixth round of the 2006 NFL Draft.
-He played college football at Southern California.

-Ramsey has also been a member of the San Francisco 49ers, Indianapolis Colts, Tennessee Titans and St. Louis Rams.
+LaJuan Ramsey (born March 19, 1984) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was selected by the Philadelphia Eagles in the sixth round of the 2006 NFL draft.
+He played college football for the USC Trojans.
+Ramsey was also a member of the San Francisco 49ers, Indianapolis Colts, Tennessee Titans, St. Louis Rams and Hartford Colonials.

 College career

 He played college football at the University of Southern California.
-A four-year contributor at both defensive tackle and end for a USC football squad that compiled a 48-4 record and captured two NCAA Championships.
+A four-year contributor at both defensive tackle and end for a USC football squad that compiled a 48–4 record and captured two NCAA Championships.
 He earned All-Pac-10 honorable mention as a senior, replacing current Eagle Mike Patterson (his former roommate).
 He started 11 games in 2005, posting 40 tackles, including 6.5 TFLs.